open-socialism/open-socialism-site/introduction.md

 About 200,000 years ago modern humans evolved.

 Humans lived in nomadic tribes.
-Everyone basically had the same job of hunting and gathering.
+Everyone shared the responsibilities of hunting and gathering.
 Whilst some individuals might be leadership figures of a tribe they did not dominate others in the tribe and each individual got a relatively even share of the tribes resources.

 Tribes were closely bonded kin and each individual had a strong sense of belonging and community in their tribe.
 This is because tribes that worked together and cooperated were selected via the process of natural selection.